utshomax/postman-docs/src/pages/docs/postman-flows/concepts/automatic-runs.md

 ---
-title: "Deploy an API workflow to the Postman cloud"
+title: "Deploy a Flow to the Postman cloud"
 updated: 2023-08-15
 ---